 No pesticides, chemical fertilizers, or other toxic substances are used in organic farming or during the processing, handling, or storage.
 It means that organic products are safe to use from the moment you buy them.
 Certified organic farming makes use of natural substances and follows very strict criteria.
 While deciding which products can prove to be harmful, they consider the impact on human health and the environment.

 According to the WHO’s International Agency for Cancer Research, the herbicide named ‘Roundup’ (Glyphosate) is classified as a ‘probable carcinogen.’
 Moreover, insecticide chlorpyrifos is associated with the developmental delay in infants.
+It is so hazardous that the manufacturer has undergone mass tort lawsuits in the past due to the many people who have reported having complications after using these herbicides containing glyphosate.
 In addition to the lack of harmful insecticides, organic food is high in nutrients, such as magnesium, phosphorus, Vitamin C, etc.